 Learning goes on when life interrupts schooling

 I used to feel guilty when life got in the way of our school lessons.
-When I homeschooled the girls, we would sometimes have days or even weeks when our lessons got put on hold because of some crazy life […]
+When I homeschooled the girls, we would sometimes have days or even weeks when our lessons got put on hold because of some crazy life interruption.
+I was worried that because of the interruption, the […]

 Friday Flashback: A week of highs and lows